Natural History Education, Science, Technology

 - Develop facilities and programs for residential ‘camp’ for blind children and adults and their families using science education to develop conceptual and coping skills.

-The following specific tasks are intended to accomplish the goals listed
+The following specific tasks are intended to accomplish the goals listed above:

 - Expand development of birding software and companion software, both for onsite use and through the Internet.

 - Explore and accomplish initial establishment of non-visual virtual nature centers for the Internet allowing online study of the ecological interactions and natural history of differing ecoregions.